IdentityPlus/cli/README.md

 # Identity Plus - Command Line Interface

 The Indentity Plus CLI is a simple, command line tool for all identity plus basic functions.
-While these functions are available as API and can be perfomed from within applications, the CLI can come in handy to automate deployments and maintenance from an automation suite.
+While these functions are available as API and can be perfomed from within applications, the CLI can come in handy to automate deployments and maintenance using an automation suite.

 ### Definitions

+Identity Plus is a device identity suite built upon the TLS communication stack.
+In this documentation we will assume you are already familiar with the following technologies and concepts:

+#### TLS

+Transport Layer Security, the successor of SSL, is a communication layer built upon the TCP stack to ensure confientiality of the communication and the identity of one or both the communicating parties.
+The term is also used denote the simple form of TLS communication, when only one of the parties presents identity information, the minimum necessary for TLS to work.

+#### MATLS

+Mutually Authenticated TLS, is the full version of TLS, when both parties present identity information

+#### X.509 Certificate

+Colloquially known as a TLS Certificate or SSL Certificate, the X.509 Certificate is a Criptographic instrument that gives a computer software the ability to prove identity by means of a private key.
+The public part of the certificate, contains identity information, verifying (public) key and various other information.
+Structurally all X.509 Certificates are the same, they only difer in their purpose which is documented in the cerificate: authority (certificates that sign other certificates), sever (certificates that prove server identity), client certificates (certificates that prove client identity)

 ## Running & Building